 About The Awards

-The selection panel used the following criteria to assess the nominees for both award categories:
+The selection panel used the following criteria to assess the nominees:

-- The quality and quantity of their research output;
+- Quality and quantity of their KT output;